Bashtime/dota_classic/README.md

 -approx. 15% of items have gold prices and recipes now reverted to 6.88 (work in progress)

--NO neutral drops
+-neutral drops reduced to 10.
+Most are only sweet consumables

 -NO Talenttrees but perks and attribute bonus (+3 / lvl)

+-XP and Gold bounties as in 6.88

+-Death Times as in 6.88 but more death time if killer is neutral ot tower for first levels to prevent suicide abuse

 To Do:

 -Rework all boots to give constant ms instead of percentage, recode some items

--Adapt gold gain to 6.88
+-Adapt assist gold gain to 6.88

--Kill gold and xp gain (also neutrals and creeps, also their other stats)
+-XP assist gain as in 6.88

--Revert the huge rosh buffs and xp nerf
+-Revert the huge rosh buffs and xp nerf (done)

 -revert some ability changes, adapt CD, Castpoints, everything